aliamrod/gRPC-Image-Rotation-Service/README.md

 **********************

 ## B. Setup and Installation.
-This setup guide assumes the user is using Ubuntu 18.04.
+This setup guide assumes the user is using <ins>Ubuntu 18.04</ins>.
  1. Save this directory, and all affiliated files to a desired location.
  2. The Google protobuf compiler (which is a standalone binary named ```protoc```) needs to be installed somewhere on your ```$PATH```.
 This may be achieved  performing the following Windows-specific operations for installing the binary. * These instructions also install basic ```.proto``` files (i.e. ```wrappers.proto```, ```any.proto```, and ```descriptor.proto```.
  ```